shree214ram/DSA/System Design/Problems At Real Life -System Design/EmailNotificationSystem/readme.md

 ### Important Non-Functional Requirments
 1. High Availability {Web Socket}
-2. Many Clients {so many requests can be send}
+2. Many Clients {so many requests can be send} {Email/Message can be sent to Millions Of user }

 ### Important Contributers
 1. Client Device